mushyalienstar/Bankr-App/README.md

 As this was created specifically to learn JavaScript, it is not very functional and will require the user to enter a username and password.
 The transactions and balance are also defaulted as a template.

-Credits to Jonas Schmedtmann for the tutorial on this app.
+Credit to Jonas Schmedtmann for the tutorial on this app.